AC1706-67/bioreceipt.ai/OPENAI_INTEGRATION_GUIDE.md

 ## Overview

-The BioPulse HealthyTipApp now uses real OpenAI integration for AI personalization features.
+The BioReceipt BioReceipt now uses real OpenAI integration for AI personalization features.
 This replaces the previous mock implementation with actual OpenAI API calls.

 ## Setup